 \textbf{Truthfulness: }We select a winning buyer $V_{50}\in\mathbb{V}_w$, a losing buyer $V_{86}\notin\mathbb{V}_w$, a winning seller $C_1\in\mathbb{C}_w$, and a losing seller $C_3\notin\mathbb{C}_w$ as the representatives to evaluate the truthfulness of buyers and sellers in our TMC and EMC.
-Fig. \ref{fig5} and Fig. \ref{fig6} shows the truthfulness of buyers and sellers in TMC and EMC.
-Let us look at Fig. \ref{fig5} in TMC firstly.
+Fig. \ref{fig5} and Fig. \ref{fig6} show the truthfulness of buyers and sellers in TMC and EMC.
+Let us look at Fig. \ref{fig5} in TMC first.
 For the winning buyer $V_{50}$, $\sigma(50)=1$, it can get the maximum utility $\hat{u}_{50}=9.932$ when giving the truthful bid $b_{50}^1=v_{50}^1=0.905$.
 Here, we have $\mathbb{I}_{50}=\{C_1,C_{10}\}$ and its utility cannot be improved when changing the bids to the seller in $\mathbb{I}_{50}$.
 If the bid $b_{50}^1<0.77$, its utility will decrease to $1.819$ since the $V_{50}$ will not be selected in $\mathbb{H}_1$ and then be assigned to seller $C_{10}$.
 Besides, by changing the bids to sellers that are not in $\mathbb{V}_c$ $(C_8)$ or in $\mathbb{V}_c$ but not in $\mathbb{I}_{50}$ $(C_6)$, its utility cannot be improved as well.
 For the winning seller $C_1$, it can get the maximum utility $\bar{u}_1$ when giving the truthful ask $a_1=c_1=0.434$, which cannot be improved by changing its ask.
-For the losing buyer $V_{86}$, the utility $\hat{u}_{86}$ is impossible to be more than zero when biding untruthfully.
+For the losing buyer $V_{86}$, the utility $\hat{u}_{86}$ is impossible to be more than zero when bidding untruthfully.
 Its utility will be negative if increasing the bids to sellers in $\mathbb{V}_c$ $(C_3$ and $C_6)$.
 For the losing seller $C_{3}$, it achieves zero utility when giving the truthful ask $a_3=c_3=0.896$, which will be negative if decreasing its ask.
 Next, let us look at Fig. \ref{fig6} in EMC.
-We have the same observations in sub-figure shown as (b), (c), and (d).
+We have the same observations in sub-figures shown as (b), (c), and (d).
 For the winning buyer $V_{50}$, $\sigma(50)=1$, it has a little different from that in TMC.
-If increasing the bids to other sellers in $\mathbb{V}_c$ $(C_6$ and $C_{10})$, its utility will decrease, even be negative, since the $V_{50}$ will be assigned to $C_6$ or $C_{10}$ instead of $C_1$ since total bids have been varied.
-Notably, the untruthful phenomenon for winning buyers does not appear.
-In fact, it does not happen very often.
-Thereby, the truthfulness is held in TMC and held in EMC to some extent.
+If increasing the bids to other sellers in $\mathbb{V}_c$ $(C_6$ and $C_{10})$, its utility will decrease, even be negative.
+This is because the $V_{50}$ will be assigned to $C_6$ or $C_{10}$ instead of $C_1$ since total bids have been varied.

 To evaluate the computational efficiency and system efficiency, we consider a smart area whose number of CSs $m$ ranges from $0$ to $200$.
 The parameters are sampled according to the rules described in the simulation setup.